 The team at In Safe Hands is committed to staff and customer safety.
-To that end, our additional measures policy to reduce the risk of infection spread and implemented additional hygiene measures will remain in place.
+To that end, our policy is still to reduce the risk of infection and additional hygiene measures will remain in place.

-We believe we are doing everything reasonably practicable to ensure a high standard of hygiene and safety for all.
+We will continue to do everything reasonably practicable to ensure a high standard of hygiene and safety for all.
 We have done this by following guidance from the Government, The Resuscitation Council UK and Qualsafe – our Awarding Body.

-*Learners will kindly be asked to wash their hands upon arrival and then offered hand sanitizer throughout their training.
+*Learners are encouraged to wash their hands and offered hand sanitizer throughout their training.
 Hand washing regularly is promoted given the current situation.

 *Trainers will keep a bottle of hand sanitizer in each training room and offer sanitizer before and after each break time.

-*Our manikin faces are sterilized after each session and stored in a zip lock bags.
+*Our manikin faces are sterilized after each session.

 *Learners on Resuscitation/First Aid Training will only be required to demonstrate ‘rescue breaths’ as part of the course assessment process, and will include a face shield supplied to the individual.